ducin/egghead-angular-signals/SCRIPT.md

   template
   whenever a signal changes, each of them refresh in their own way.
   On the other hand, an event handler method is NOT a reactive context.
 The signal value is just read whenever the event is emitted.
 There's no reactivity involved.

+# 15. Manually destroy an Angular Signal Effect

+# 16. Bind an Angular Signal Effect to an Injector for automatic cleanup

+# 17. Set up an Angular Signal Effect cleanup handler

+# 18. Turn an RxJS observable into an Angular Signal with toSignal

+# 19. Provide an initial value within toSignal

+with requiredSync

+# 20. Handle observable errors within toSignal

+emit `error`, rejectErrors

+# 21. Turn an Angular Signal into an RxJS observable